 What if I want to rent a bike, what are my options?

 You could rent the bicycle and accessories from us, or you could rent the bicycle from any Giant store in Taiwan.
-You must give the Giant store at least a 2 week notice (1-2 months notice is best) to reserve your bicycle and you must use a credit card.
+You must give the Giant store at least a 2 week notice (1-2 months notice is best) to reserve your bicycle and you must use a credit card or bank transfer from a Taiwan bank account.

 I do not know what routes to take, can you help me plan?